Welcome to the

 - Process:

-- reference (common, averaged, auricular, mastoid, Laplacian, custom
+- reference: common, averaged, auricular, mastoid, planar and

 response